EpisourceLLC/ts-js-styleguide/packages/eslint-config-episource-base/README.md

 Our default export contains all of our ESLint rules, including ECMAScript 6+ and Prettier.

+### `"extends": ["@episource/eslint-config-base", "@episource/eslint-config-base/typescript"]`

+Typescript rules and environment added to the default export.

 ### `"extends": ["@episource/eslint-config-base", "@episource/eslint-config-base/jest]`

 Jest-specific rules and environment added to the default export.